OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 ##### Multiple tabs to test the video transmission
 You can use multiple tabs in the same browser to test your video streams.

-**WARNING**: you may have trouble for testing with a Chrome and a Firefox tab at the same time, as they compete for the camera access.
+**WARNING**: you may have trouble for testing with tabs from different browsers the same time, as they compete for the camera access.

 <br>
 ##### Be very aware of the browser's console